ngk324/DSCI441_Project_House_Price_Prediction/README.md

 - **Interest Rate**: *the cost of borrowing money, expressed as a percentage of the principal amount borrowed.
 Changes in interest rates, set by central banks, influence borrowing costs, consumer spending, and overall economic activity.*
 ![ZHVI and Interest Rate Over Time](img/zhvi_ir.png)

-The city of focus is New York City, as it is the largest city in the USA.
-The data in the range of January 1996 to December 2012 is used as inputs to train the model, and the data in the range of January 2013 to March of 2020 is used for prediction.